olegfedak/decap-cms-alter/README.md

 # Alternative Decap CMS Package
 This package is built on top of the [forked Decap CMS](https://github.com/olegfedak/decap-cms).
-As a new version of Decap interface is being implemented, I would like to preserve the existing user experience.
+As a new version of the Decap interface is being implemented, I aim to preserve the existing user experience.
+This alternative version maintains the same Decap functionality but features a little bit different theme.

 ![](screenshots/decap-cms-alter-screnhot.png)
 ![](screenshots/decap-cms-alter-screnhot-2.png)